 Whitney is still active in helping with her family’s showpig operation.

 Megan comes from an ag background, and is an animal science graduate from Western Kentucky University.
 She worked at Maple Farms office (swine division) entering data during her school years at Ivy Tech.
 She served as Board member on the American Junior Shorthorn Association and also on the Indiana Junior Beef Cattle Board of Directors.

-Cassie serves as the Social Media Manager.
+Cassie serves as the Digital Content Manager & Editor.
 She is responsible for promoting the mission and activities of the NSR and NJSA, thru its online platforms.
 Cassie also designs ads and writes feature stories for the Seedstock EDGE.

 Cassie attended Texas Tech University where she received a bachelor’s degree in agricultural communications and a master’s degree in agricultural education.
 While at Texas Tech, she was a member of the livestock judging team, Block & Bridle and Agricultural Communicators of Tomorrow.
 Prior to her time at the NSR, Cassie interned with Texas Pork Producers, Texas Alliance for Water Conservation, Cargill and several livestock shows.

 Growing up on her family’s cattle ranch gave Cassie her love for agriculture.
 Outside of the office, Cassie enjoys spending time with her family and friends, going to stock shows and cooking.

 DeShea Wallace serves as the Creative Design Coordinator.
 She contributes to ideation and creative design related to Seedstock EDGE Media, including layout and design, video editing, marketing campaigns, and general design work.